MicrosoftDocs/power-platform/power-platform/guidance/whitepaper-migrating-from-default-environment.md

 ### DLP strategy

 Data loss prevention (DLP) policies function as guardrails to help prevent users from unintentionally exposing organizational data and to protect information security in the tenant.
 DLP policies enforce rules for which connectors are enabled for each environment, and which connectors can be used together.
 Connectors are classified as either **business data only**, **no business data allowed**, or **blocked**.
 A connector in the business data only group can only be used with other connectors from that group in the same app or flow.
-It's recommended to have at least one policy.
+We recommended that you have, at least, one policy.

-Effectively, your environment strategy is defined through DLP and that provides a destination for the apps and flows developed in default environment.
+Effectively, your environment strategy is defined through DLP and that provides a destination for the apps and flows developed in the default environment.

 ### Environment strategy